dianapaduret/Client-Server-Medical-Management-System/README.md

 - organizing a project for readability and maintainability
 - building an application with a client-server oriented structure

-## How to Run

-1. Clone the repository
-2. Open the project in an IDE with Java support
-3. Build the project using Maven
-4. Start the server
-5. Start the client
-6. Use the console menus to interact with the application

 ## Project Structure